The cluster of buildings that is Hullion today originally comprised a merchant’s house and shop, a post office, bakery, mill, and a drapers.

 James K Yorston jnr was gamekeeper and gardener at Trumland House for many years.
 Both he and his father were elected Fellows of the Society of Antiquaries of Scotland – which goes to prove how much their archaeological work on Rousay was appreciated.

-[Concerning the archaeological text above reference was made to the following publication:-
+[Concerning the archaeological text used, reference was made to the following publication:-

 Walter Gordon Grant: an archaeological appreciation written by Diana M Reynolds and